The Before Pill

 Additionally, the lactose contained in the medication may also cause a problem for those with lactose intolerance.
 You can learn about interactions with other medications by consulting a doctor, or from the package leaflet.

-Alcohol and other drugs do not limit the effectiveness of PrEP.
+Neither do alcohol and other drugs limit the effectiveness of PrEP.
 However, consuming them simultaneously can put further strain on your metabolism, liver and kidneys.

-There are claims that HIV can be more easily transmitted when another STI is already present.
+HIV can be transmitted more easily in the presence of an STI.
 PrEP also effectively inhibits the transmission of HIV in this case.

 PrEP FROM HEALTH INSURANCE, PRIVATE PAYMENT OR ONLINE DELIVERY?

-In Switzerland and Austria, the only option is to pay for PrEP privately.
+In Switzerland and Austria, the only option is to pay for PrEP privately (as of early 2023).

-Some people order generics from certain online pharmacies (e. g. from Thailand or Swaziland).
-Here you can get a three-month package for the equivalent of 90EUR including shipping.
-This import is still notably cheaper than Hexal’s PrEP.
+Some people order generics from certain online pharmacies Here you can get a three-month package for the equivalent of 50-80EUR including shipping.

 When health insurance won’t cover the cost, generics for others can be purchased cheaply from abroad, prescribed PEP can be taken as PrEP, or pills can be purchased from acquaintances.
 Organising PrEP on your own could be risky (because a prescription is not always required) because of missing out on medical supervision and regular testing.
 However, we consider this to be essential when taking PrEP.

-At the very least, there are often times ways to offset the cost of procuring PrEP.
-(Ask your doctor).
-Your local Checkpoints (Health centers for gay and other men) can also offer their help and services.
+Often, there are ways to cover the cost for the lab tests (ask your doctor).
+Your local Checkpoints (Health centers for queer people) can also offer their help and services.

 WHAT ARE THE PROS AND CONS OF PrEP?